mconour/options-calculator/README.md

-# TradeWise
+# Options Calculator

 ## Overview

-TradeWise is a powerful options calculator designed to help investors gain a deep understanding of options and make informed decisions when trading them.
+The Options Calculator is a powerful tool designed to help investors gain a deep understanding of options and make informed decisions when trading them.
 This versatile calculator incorporates both the Black-Scholes Model and the Binomial Model for option pricing, catering to the needs of traders with varying preferences and strategies.

-## Why Use TradeWise?
+## Why Use This Calculator?

 Options can be complex financial instruments, and trading them without a thorough understanding can lead to significant losses.
-TradeWise aims to bridge the knowledge gap by providing valuable insights into option pricing and strategies.
-Whether you are an experienced trader or just starting, TradeWise can be your guide to success in the options market.
+This calculator aims to bridge the knowledge gap by providing valuable insights into option pricing and strategies.
+Whether you are an experienced trader or just starting, this tool can be your guide to success in the options market.

 ## Key Features

 ### 1. Black-Scholes Model

-TradeWise utilizes the Black-Scholes Model, a cornerstone of options pricing, to offer:
+The Black-Scholes Model, a cornerstone of options pricing, is integrated into this calculator to offer:

 - Call and put option pricing
 - Calculation of d1 and d2 values